Geelong Grammar School: School journal

+In popular culture

+In 2020–2021 filmmakers John Harvey and Rhian Skirving directed the docu-series Off Country for NITV, which screened in 2022 as part of NAIDOC Week.
+Originally conceived as a feature documentary, the four-part series follows seven Indigenous high school students from around Australia who have left their families to study at Geelong Grammar, over the course of a year in 2020.
+The series was filmed during the COVID-19 pandemic, which meant that the school year was not a typical school year.
+The series received good reviews, and Skirving and Harvey received a 2022 ADG Award from the Australian Directors' Guild for the series.

 Notable alumni

 Former students of Geelong Grammar and old girls of The Hermitage and Clyde School are known as Old Geelong Grammarians (OGGs), and may elect to join the school's alumni association, the Old Geelong Grammarians Association.
 Former teachers include the German/Australian artist Ludwig Hirschfeld Mack.

 In 2001, The Sun-Herald ranked Geelong Grammar School fourth in Australia's top ten boys' schools, based on the number of its male alumni mentioned in the Who's Who in Australia (a listing of notable Australians).
-Among the school's notable alumni are King Charles III; media mogul Rupert Murdoch; actress Portia de Rossi; John Gorton, Prime Minister of Australia 1968–1971; Mizan Zainal Abidin of Terengganu, King of Malaysia 2006–2011; Tim Macartney-Snape, mountaineer and author; billionaire businessman Kerry Packer; singer-songwriter Missy Higgins; Entrepreneur and Climate 200 Founder Simon Holmes à Court.
+Among the school's notable alumni are Charles III, King of Australia; media mogul Rupert Murdoch; actress Portia de Rossi; John Gorton, Prime Minister of Australia 1968–1971; Mizan Zainal Abidin of Terengganu, King of Malaysia 2006–2011; Tim Macartney-Snape, mountaineer and author; billionaire businessman Kerry Packer; singer-songwriter Missy Higgins; Entrepreneur and Climate 200 Founder Simon Holmes à Court.
+Jock Landale; NBA Center for the Houston Rockets.

 Sexual abuse

-Former pupils of Geelong Grammar have told an inquiry that their abuse claims were ignored for decades.
-The Royal Commission into Institutional Responses to Child Sexual Abuse heard evidence about five decades of complaints at the school.

-In 2015, the school principal, Stephen Meek, wrote to the school community encouraging abuse victims to come forward (Letter from Stephen Meek, dated 25 May 2015, addressed to "Dear community member").
-However, at the hearing of the Royal Commission, the first witness was interrogated by the school's lawyer over minor points.
-During that exchange, the Geelong Advertiser reported that the school lawyer was warned by the Royal Commission for referring to the ex-student by his actual name during the proceedings, in spite of the abuse victim requesting anonymity.
-At no point did the school lawyer take issue with the abuse claims.

-One former student said he was touched on the genitals by a chaplain and then threatened with expulsion when he reported the abuse.
-Referred to as "BKO" by the commission, the witness described the school's Timbertop campus, where Prince Charles spent two terms in 1966, as "similar to Lord of the Flies".
-BKO said the school was concerned only with avoiding scandal, rather than stopping the abuse.

-Local media report that another former student, described as "BKM", told the commission that Geelong Grammar should repay the fees of abuse victims.
-"They made my father pay an exceptional amount of money", he said.
-"I was sexually abused, and repeatedly and seemingly uncaring, re-exposed to the situation that allowed the abuse."
+In 2016 the Royal Commission into Institutional Responses to Child Sexual Abuse examined Geelong Grammar School’s handling of allegations of sexual abuse between the 1950s and early 2000s.
+Thirteen former students and several parents gave evidence describing abuse across the Corio, Highton, Timbertop and Glamorgan (Toorak) campuses between 1956 and 1989.
+The Commission described the school’s culture during this period as “authoritarian” and “devoid of pastoral care,” which discouraged reporting.

+Convicted staff

+Five staff members were convicted of child-sexual offences against Geelong Grammar students: